katacoda-scenarios/kubernetes-bootcamp-scenarios/8/step3.md

 `kubectl exec -ti $POD_NAME curl localhost:8080`{{execute}}

 We see here that the application is up.
+This is because the Deployment is managing the application.
+To shut down the application, you would need to delete the Deployment as well.